 If you find an article or electronic book here, Summon will give you a direct link to the material.
 If you find a printed book or journal, Summon will give you a link to the Library’s catalogue.

-The catalogue is where you can search for our books and printed journals.
+The Catalogue is where you can search for our books and printed journals.
 Here you can see where the books are placed, and whether a book is available or on loan.
-If the book is available, you can request it and pick it up when it is ready.
-If a book is on loan, you can place a hold on it.
-We will send you an email when it is ready for pickup.
+You can place a hold on the book, and we will send you an email when it is ready for pickup.

-In the catalogue, you can also see the current status of your own loans and requests.
-If nobody else has placed a hold on a book that you have borrowed, you can renew your loan here.
+In the catalogue under My Account you can also see your current status of your loans and requests, and you can renew books if no one has placed a hold on them.

 You can search via the databases in two ways:

-Some of the resources that you can find in the databases are can also be found via Summon.
+Many of the resources that you can find in the databases can also be found via Summon.

-Electronic journals – if you want to search for electronic journals, you can look at our list of journals, where you can search for journal titles.
-It is NOT possible to search for individual articles here.
+Electronic journals – if you want to search for electronic journals, you can visit our list of journals in Browzine, where you search for journal titles, subjects or the journal's ISSN.

-Bibliotek.dk – if you cannot find what you are looking for in Summon or in the catalogue, you can try searching bibliotek.dk.
+Bibliotek.dk – if you can't find what you are looking for in Summon or in the catalogue, you can try searching Bibliotek.dk.

 There are also posts telling you where to find articles, especially from Danish newspapers and journals.

-You choose for yourself at which library you want to pick up books.
-But be aware that if SDUB owns a specific book or printed journal, you cannot request the same volume(s) and pick it up at SDUB.
-If that is the case, please ask the library staff to help you.
+You can order materials from other libraries and chose to pick up them up at either your local library or a SDU library.
+Please note though if SDU Library owns a specific book or printed journal, then you can't order the same volume(s) from another library to pick up at SDU.
+If this is the case, please ask the library staff to help you.

 You can read more about searching in bibliotek.dk on their home page under Help.

 Google Scholar is another search possibility.
-Of course, Scholar has resources far beyond what SDU makes available, but if you search for academic articles in Scholar, it is possible to adjust your settings so that you can see which resources are available via SDU.
+Of course, Scholar has resources far beyond what SDU makes available, but if you search for academic articles in Scholar, it is possible to adjust your settings in order for you to see which resources are available via SDU.